Sayandeep06/Qntx/exchange/apps/web/FRONTEND_COMPLETE_SPECIFICATION.md

 ## Overview

-The frontend is a modern React-based trading interface built with Next.js, providing a responsive and real-time cryptocurrency trading experience.
+The frontend is a modern React-based trading interface built with Next.js, providing a responsive and real-time stock trading experience.
 It features advanced charting, order book visualization, and seamless WebSocket integration for live market data.

 **Technology Stack**:
 - **Framework**: Next.js 14 (React 18)